G

 If you already run an SEO platform, the cheapest "alternative" might be an add-on you already have access to, not a new subscription.

-SE Ranking layers an AI-visibility tracker onto its existing SEO suite, with the AI add-on reported from around $89 a month, which is sensible if you already live in its dashboards.
+SE Ranking layers an AI-visibility tracker onto its existing SEO suite, with the AI Search add-on at €79 a month, or €63.20 on annual billing, as of June 2026, which is sensible if you already live in its dashboards.
 Ahrefs' Brand Radar and the Semrush AI Toolkit do the same for their respective ecosystems, surfacing AI mentions and citations next to your keyword and backlink data.
 None of these will match a dedicated platform's depth on prompt-volume intelligence, but consolidating AI metrics into a tool your team already opens daily has real value, and you avoid paying twice for overlapping data.
-For the broader landscape of dedicated options, our rundown of GEO tools compares the standalone platforms by capability and price.
+For the broader field of dedicated options, our rundown of GEO tools compares the standalone platforms by capability and price.

 If You Want Action, Not Just Dashboards